Tips Bulletin

 The beans last up to three years if you transfer them from the plastic bag to an airtight storage container.

 If you are unsure if your package beans are still edible, use your senses.
-Bad green beans or spoiled pinto or black beans have a rancid smell, a color change, and grow visible signs of mold.
+Spoiled pinto or black beans have a rancid smell, a color change, and grow visible signs of mold.

 Which Beans are a Good Substitute for Black Beans?

-There are many reasons to find a substitute for black beans, whether you run out of them or simply can’t stand their taste.
-Fortunately, there are several replacements for black beans that work wonderfully in most recipes.
+There are many reasons to find a substitute for black beans, whether you run out of them or can’t stand their taste.
+Fortunately, several replacements for black beans work wonderfully in most recipes.

 The best substitute for black beans is chickpeas.
 These are high in fiber and protein, and cooking them is not a problem.